In declining order of importance:

 1.)
 Talk: I live for discussing, researching and learning, and testing my understandings of the world.
 You must enjoy discussing alternatives, but it is a big plus if you like arguing civilly (or with artistic sarcasm).

 2.)
 Reading--I prefer non-fiction (so that I'm always learning something), but I respect art (and we can discuss that).
 This one is also a requirement.

 3.)
 Wit, sarcasm, a sense of humor, and general cleverness.
 I think this one is a requirement, too.
 If you can insult me and make me laugh at your cleverness, we're gonna get along great.

 4.)
 Games of most all kinds: board, video, cards.
 About the only game I don't like is a word game.
-This one is negotiable, but it's a big plus if you like any of these.
+Now that I think about it, I do NOT play D&D, either.

 5.)
 Travel by land: I'm looking for someone to share my adventures with.
 I hope you are looking for that, too.

 6.)
 The outdoors?
 I love them if there are no insects.
 (I don't kill insects, so I need to stay away from them).

 I am an academic studying rhetoric, the "art of character" (or, at least, persuasion).
 I am here in Spokane to write parts of two books and I am teaching a few classes as a college adjunct.
 I am most interested in theories about how drama and evidence work.
 I am cynical and sarcastic, I'm not subtle, and I have a sharp wit, but it might be turning cheesier as I age.